ashleve/EvOLuTIoN/README.md

 # EvOLuTIoN
-Evolutionary pathfinding in Unity using genetic algorithm.
+A simple simulation in Unity, which uses genetic algorithm to optimize forces applied to cubes.

 ![](gifs/genalg1.gif)